How Net Income Affects the Operation of a Business

 Cost of Goods Sold

-The cost of goods sold or COGS on an income statement represents all of the expenses a business pays to manufacture, source, and deliver a product to the customer.
-This amount is subtracted from the organization’s revenue to determine gross profit.
+COGS on an income statement includes all expenses a business incurs to produce, source, and deliver a product to customers.
+This total is subtracted from the company’s revenue to find the gross profit.

 Calculating GP